Blog

 How many documents including families?

-Those numbers tell us very little about meaning.
+In reality, those numbers tell us very little about meaning.

 A term may return 50,000 documents.
 That does not mean those documents are relevant.
 A narrower term may return 5,000 documents and miss critical communications entirely.

-When early case assessment is merely a hit count debate, we delay real strategy.
+As a result, when early case assessment is merely a hit count debate, we delay real strategy.
 Insight arrives later, during review – often too late.

 Modern Data Broke the Old Model